Have questions about volunteering for Transform Week? Check here for your answers!

 What will we do if it rains?

 There will be both indoor and outdoor projects.
 Outdoor projects that can be safely done in the rain will continue as planned.
 If it’s unsafe or impractical to do certain outdoor projects or tasks in the rain, we will move those volunteers to an indoor project.
 Our project schedule has some flexibility, so we’ll be watching the weather throughout the week and will shuffle projects if necessary – moving indoor projects to any day where bad weather is expected and outdoor projects to better weather days.

 Why can’t I register more than one person with the same email address?

 The registration system we’re currently using requires each registrant to have a unique email address.
 If you need to get around this to register your spouse, child or whomever, you can just put in a fake email address.
 As long as we have one correct email address to contact your party, we don’t need to have legitimate email addresses for everyone.

 Where will my project be?

 All projects will be in the Taylor or Time Check neighborhoods on the west side of Cedar Rapids.
-Most will be assigned on the morning of your volunteer day because projects are in flux throughout the week depending on weather, the skill sets of volunteers each day, the amount of work accomplished by prior volunteer groups, etc. Please report to Matthew 25 headquarters (201 3rd Ave SW) on your volunteer day to receive your project assignment.
-You’ll be given a project overview sheet that has the address of your project and a map of how to get there from our office.
-All projects are within a mile or two of our office.
+Most will be assigned on the morning of your volunteer day because projects are in flux throughout the week depending on weather, the skill sets of volunteers each day, the amount of work accomplished by prior volunteer groups, etc. Please report to Matthew 25 urban farm (437 G Ave NW) on your volunteer day to receive your project assignment.

 How do I get to my project site?
 Will we be bussed?